nthieberger/language-data-node-tools/ontology.md

 ## Property: photographer

-The participant took the photograph, or shot the film, that appears in or constitutes the resource.
+The photographer took the photograph, or shot the film, that appears in or constitutes the resource.

 ### Values expected to be one of these types: